 6. Add beans to salads

-Adding beans to salads will not only help to lower your cholesterol, but will also increase the protein content of your meal and keep you feeling fuller for longer.
+Adding beans to salads will not only help to lower your cholesterol, but will also increase the protein content of your meal keeping you feeling fuller for longer.
 They’re so cheap as well, and if you buy the tinned ones they require absolutely no preparation – just drain them and chuck them on your salad.

 7. Snack on Edamame beans